All Authors A-Z

 Kevin Sampson is the author of eight novels as well as Extra Time, his account of a season in the life of a Liverpool FC fanatic.
 He has contributed to football anthologies, including Here We Go Gathering Cups in May and Redmen, which he also edited.
 Kevin is a regular contributor to the Guardian, Observer and Liverpool FC TV, the club's dedicated TV channel.
 He lives on Merseyside where he is a member of the Liverpool Producers Association, and a long-term supporter of the Writing on the Wall festival and CALM, the mental health charity.
 You can find him at @ksampsonwriter on Twitter.

 John Campbell is recognised as one of Britain's leading political biographers.
-In addition to Edward Heath, which won the NCR Award in 1994, his subjects have included Lloyd George (1977), F.E.
+In addition to Edward Heath, which won the NCR Award in 1994, and his highly praised two-volume biography of Margaret Thatcher (2000 and 2003), his subjects have included Lloyd George (1977), F.E.
 Smith, Lord Birkenhead (1983), Roy Jenkins (1983) and Aneurin Bevan (1986).
-His most recent books are If Love Were All: The Story of Frances Stevenson and David Lloyd George, and Pistols at Dawn, published by Jonathan Cape in June 2009.
+His most recent book, If Love Were All: The Story of Frances Stevenson and David Lloyd George, was published in 2006.
 He is currently writing the authorised biography of Roy Jenkins.

 For the latest books, recommendations, offers and more